[BoDD logo]

 Large Yellow Lady's Slipper Orchid, Large Yellow Ladyslipper, Greater Yellow Lady's Slipper Orchid, Flatpetalled Ladyslipper, Golden Slipper, Mocassin Flower

-Cypripedium Pubescens Extract [INCI; CAS RN 84775-54-2; of uncertain composition (see Schmidt 2017)]a, is a recognised cosmetic product ingredient purported to have skin conditioning and tonic properties (Standing Committee on Cosmetic Products 2019, CosIng 2023/4).
+Cypripedium Pubescens Extract [INCI; CAS RN 84775-54-2; of uncertain composition (see Schmidt 2017)]b, is a recognised cosmetic product ingredient purported to have skin conditioning and tonic properties (Standing Committee on Cosmetic Products 2019, CosIng 2023/4).

 Cypripedium reginae Walter